 The final step is to Listen to our emotions, for they frequently have a message for us.
 Like a fever indicates an infection, so an emotion indicates that something needs our attention.
 There’s wisdom in our feelings.

 Quite frequently, when we’re an emotional wreck, it’s because we’re not addressing something in our lives.
 So here is a list of the primary emotions and what they usually indicate:

 - Sad—something needs to be released.

 - Scared—something needs to be known.

 When you’re feeling one of these emotions, your body is speaking to you.
 Listen!
 Hear and heed your body’s wisdom, for if you don’t, you forfeit the right to feel good.

-Finally, replacing life-long patterns of distracting, medicating, analyzing and blaming with locating, labeling, loving, looking and listening is not easily done alone.
+Finally, replacing life-long avoidance strategies like distracting, medicating, analyzing and blaming with a new habit of “feeling your feelings all the way through to completion” with the 5 L’s is not easily done by yourself.
 The old ways are deeply ingrained.
-I needed the encouragement and direction of a coach to help me shift those patterns, and you might need support like that too.
+I needed the encouragement and direction of a coach to help me shift those patterns, and you probably will too.

 If you’re an emotional wreck, take advantage of the complimentary 30-minute coaching session I offer.
 To set that up email me email@example.com or call me at 407-687-3387.